Barton G. Weiss: Barton G. The Restaurant - Miami

 He opened Barton G. The Restaurant (previous Kerry Simon's Starfish) in 2002.
-It's known for its theatrical, over-the-top presentations.The restaurant has been described as “the Cirque de Soleil meets Ultra Music Festival meets the Indy 500 of the dining world - with the quality and flavors of a Michelin-Starred restaurant.”
+It's known for its theatrical, over-the-top presentations.
+The restaurant has been described as “the Cirque de Soleil meets Ultra Music Festival meets the Indy 500 of the dining world - with the quality and flavors of a Michelin-Starred restaurant.”
 In 2017, the restaurant was included in OpenTable's list of the country's top 100 "hot spots."

 Barton G. The Restaurant - Los Angeles

 Following the success of the Miami location, Weiss opened the second location of Barton G. The Restaurant in Los Angeles in June 2014.

 Barton G. The Restaurant - Chicago

-A third Barton G. restaurant opened in Chicago in February 2019, inside the former Sullivan's Steakhouse on N. Dearborn.
+A third Barton G. restaurant opened in Chicago, in February 2019, inside the former Sullivan's Steakhouse on N. Dearborn.
 It closed in 2020 due to the COVID-19 pandemic.

 Other Ventures

-In 2009, Weiss opened Prelude by Barton G. located inside the Adrienne Arsht Center for the Performing Arts in Miami, Florida.
+In 2009, Weiss opened Prelude by Barton G. located inside the Adrienne Arsht Center for the Performing Arts in Miami.
 In 2010, he took over operations of the Casa Casuarina Versace Mansion to open The Villa by Barton G., a boutique hotel and restaurant destination.